Indiana Election Guide

 In order to vote absentee-by-mail, one of the following must apply:

--You are a member of the military or a public safety officer.
+• You are a member of the Indiana National Guard deployed or on assignment inside Indiana, or a public safety officer.

 Other absentee voter qualifications: All registered voters in Indiana are eligible to vote absentee in-person at the county election board office beginning 28 days before Election Day.